Semi-Supervised Contrastive Learning for Remote Sensing: Identifying Ancient Urbanization in the South Central Andes: Conclusion

 \section{Conclusion}

-In this project, we proposed a new semi-supervised contrastive learning method for identifying ancient urbanization in the South Central Andes from satellite imagery.
-As opposed to the existing solutions, we utilized the unbalanced nature of the large-scale unlabeled data to form pseudo negative pairs.
-Using such negative pairs, we leveraged the contrastive learning by introducing a holistic learning scheme with both cosine similarity loss and pseudo supervision loss functions.
-According to the experimental results, our proposed framework yielded superior accuracy and F1 score compared with its self-supervised and fully-supervised counterparts.
+In this project, we proposed a new semi-supervised contrastive learning method for identifying relict architectural features in the south-central Andes from satellite imagery.
+As opposed to the existing solutions, we utilized the unbalanced nature of the large-scale unlabeled data to form pseudo-negative pairs.
+Using such negative pairs, we leveraged the contrastive learning method by introducing a holistic learning scheme with both cosine similarity loss and pseudo-supervision loss functions.
+According to the experimental results, our proposed framework yielded both superior accuracy and a higher F1 score as compared with its self-supervised and fully-supervised counterparts.
 The integrated model eventually outperformed traditional supervised networks (e.g., ResNet50) by 15\% in F1 score and 8.9\% in balanced accuracy.

 These improved feature detection results show great promise for developing a machine-human teaming approach, in which human surveyors would not need to visually scan vast featureless areas, and instead could focus their efforts on categorizing, annotating, and enriching the attribute data on autonomously-identified features.
 This approach would also eliminate inter-observer differences in feature detection sensitivity and specificity, while also enabling greater transparency and reproducibility through the reporting of model parameters.